CAST-Extend/com.castsoftware.aip.datamart/README.md

 > A request to the REST API never ends

 Look at the REST API log to check whether there is a Java Memory error.
-Increase the Tomcat memory (up to 2Gb).
+Increase the Tomcat memory.
-If the problem persists, reproduce the issue with the ```extract.bat install``` command line to replay the extraction for with this single domain.

 ## Schema Upgrade